tvergilio/student/README.md

 ## Features
 1. Register/Log in - create a portal user and log in.
 2. View Courses - view all the courses offered.
-3. Enrol in Course - enrol in course, at which point a student account is created.
+3. Enrol in Course - enrol in course.
+If this is your first enrolment, a student account is created at this point.
-4. View Enrollments - view all the courses you are enrolled in.
+4. View Enrolments - view all the courses you are enrolled in.
 5. View/Update Student Profile - view profile (includes student ID), update name and surname.
-6. Graduation - view eligibility to graduate (must not have any outstanding payments).
+6. Graduation - view eligibility to graduate (must not have any outstanding invoices).

 ## Integrations
 ### 1. Database